Logic System

 Every Event Property type has a corresponding class in EventProperty

-dictionary, you can access properties by the name
+Using the properties dictionary, you can access properties by the name defined in

 the XML declaration.
 You can then cast the resulting object to the appropriate class